pperez123/photo-service/README.md

 This codebase was an attempt to create a file management API to upload, store, manage, and download media files (photos, videos, etc).
 Designed to run on a Tomcat server, the service is built as a RESTful API on top of the Jersey (JAX-RS) java framework.
-While the project was not completed, the APIs for uploading, storing, and listing the media files are in a functional state.
+While the project was not completed, the operations for uploading, downloading, deleting, and listing the media files are functional.

 ##Endpoints